-- > Obey the driver's directions the first time they are given. - No loud talking, shouting, singing, swearing, hitting, rude or obscene gestures or language is permitted. - > Keep all parts of the body (head, arms, etc.) and all objects inside the bus and out of the aisle. - ➤ Keep your hand and feet to yourself. - > Remain seated while the bus is in motion, facing the front of the bus. - > No eating, drinking, chewing of gum, or use of any tobacco products is permitted. - > Absolute silence is necessary at railroad crossing. - Noise makers (Ex.
-Alarm bracelets, air horns, pagers, radios, etc.) are not allowed on the bus. - Pagers or cell phones must not be visible and shall be turned off. - Large objects that cannot be kept on the student's lap are prohibited. - > Glass containers, balloons, live animals, and skateboards are prohibited. - All school rules of conduct apply while students are on the bus. - All students are to ride, only their assigned bus and board and exit the bus at their assigned stop location.
-Exception is on an emergency basis - if there is room on the bus and student obtains written permission on the school's permission form!
+- > Obey the driver's directions the first time they are given. - No loud talking, shouting, singing, swearing, hitting, rude or obscene gestures or language is permitted. - > Keep all parts of the body (head, arms, etc.) and all objects inside the bus and out of the aisle. - > Keep your hands and feet to yourself. - Remain seated while the bus is in motion, facing the front of the bus. - No eating, drinking, chewing of gum, or use of any tobacco products is permitted. - ➤ Absolute silence is necessary at railroad crossing. - Noise makers (Ex.
+Alarm bracelets, air horns, pagers, radios, etc.) are not allowed on the bus. - Pagers or cell All personal electronic devices including but not limited to cellular phones, MP3players, video type games, etc. must not be visible and shall be turned off. - Large objects that cannot be kept on the student's lap are prohibited. - > Glass containers, balloons, live animals, and skateboards are prohibited. - All school rules of conduct apply while students are on the bus. - All students are to ride, only their assigned bus and board and exit the bus at their assigned stop location.

+Exception is on an emergency basis if there is room on the bus and student obtains written permission on the school's permission form!